SuperOfficeDocs/crmscript/docs/api-reference/classes/NSNumberAllocationAgent/NSNumberAllocationAgent.md

 # NSNumberAllocationAgent

-This agent can be used to manage number allocation
+This agent can be used to manage number allocation.

+## Example

 ```crmscript
 NSNumberAllocationAgent agent;